Skip To Main Content

 Brian Curry

 Brian Curry has been a resident of Germantown since 2007.
 He graduated from the University of Arkansas in Fayetteville, majoring in Transportation and Logistics.
 In 1996, while in college, he began working for FedEx and after graduation, became an Operations Manager.
 Brian managed FedEx station operations at multiple locations across Mississippi and the Nashville area.
 After an 8-year stint in management, Brian moved to FedEx World Headquarters and became a Management Facilitator.
 In this role, he trained managers and engineers and conducted training and implementations across the United States, Canada, Mexico, Asia, Australia, Europe, and South America.
-He currently serves as project manager for FedEx international operations policies and procedures and FedEx practices for international operations.
+He currently serves as a Senior Business Strategist for FedEx.

 Brian was a founding member of the Forest Hill Elementary PTO, serving on the board as the Legislative Chairman.
 He was on the Bylaws Committee that helped form the PTO at Forest Hill Elementary and was thrilled to be a part of opening a brand new school.
 He previously volunteered with the Dogwood Dads as part of the Dogwood PTO.
 He has served as a Community Advisor on the board of Farmington Presbyterian Day School, a leading preschool program in the city of Germantown that many of our GMSD students utilize for its before and aftercare programs.
 He has also served in the past as the Secretary and Treasurer of the Cedar Lake Homeowners’ Association.